 1 – Helps Balance Hormones and Reduce Breast Cancer

-Here’s the facts we know.
+Here are the facts we know.
 Hormones convert into different metabolites in the liver.
 What will you find in kale?
-The nutrients, the enzymes, the cofactors and everything need to convert those hormones is in this great vegetable.
-Kale is loaded with Indole-3-Carbinol which when it mixes with our stomach acids converts to DIM (or scientifically known as Diindolylmethane).
-It’s a tough one to say but it helps convert estrogens to the most beneficial forms.
+The nutrients, enzymes, cofactors and everything needed to convert those hormones are in this great vegetable.
+Kale is loaded with Indole-3-Carbinol, which, when it mixes with our stomach acids, converts to DIM (scientifically known as Diindolylmethane).
+It’s tough to say, but it helps convert estrogens to the most beneficial forms.
 It will convert estriol and estrone into the more protective 2-hydroxyestradiol and 2-hydroxyestrone.
-Those are the good estrogens that protect you from cancer
+Those are the good estrogens that protect you from cancer.

-With all our bad habits our bodies are being bombarded with estrogens, and they need to be pushed in the right direction.
-This can be beneficial to all of us and yes, I’m talking to those with man-boobs too.
+With all our bad habits, our bodies are being bombarded with estrogens, and they need to be pushed in the right direction.
+This can benefit all of us, and yes, I’m talking to those with man-boobs, too.
 Most people don’t even know this information, and some people, including clinicians and nutritionists, will try to push DIM as a supplement.
 As a clinician, I like to see you get what your body needs from food.
-Food is the best way to get the nutrients, minerals, antioxidants and phytochemicals that work together for your body to convert those into what it requires.
-If testing shows the body is not converting hormones properly there is something simple and inexpensive that I recommend first.
+Food is the best way to get the nutrients, minerals, antioxidants, and phytochemicals that work together for your body to convert those into what it requires.
+If testing shows the body is not converting hormones properly, there is something simple and inexpensive that I recommend first.
 Eat more kale.
 It can have amazing results.

 2 – Boost Testosterone and Sex Drive in Men

 This amazing vegetable contains a natural aromatase inhibitor.
 Aromatase inhibitors stop testosterone from being converted into estrogen.
-Men need testosterone and having healthy testosterone levels can lead to more energy, better sex drive and overall well-being.
+Men need testosterone, and having healthy testosterone levels can lead to more energy, better sex drive, and generally improved well-being.
 I hope men (and women) are running out to buy some good, organic kale.
 Both men and women can get amazing and unique benefits of kale.

 3 – Reduces Acne

 The global skincare market is worth over 100 billion dollars a year.
-Cosmetically, adding foods like kale to your diet will help you, and your skin, greatly.
+Cosmetically, adding foods like kale to your diet will help you and your skin greatly.
 It supports your body in a few different ways.
-Kale will help balance your hormones, it is packed with nutrients and antioxidants, and it has a secret weapon that skin care companies covet.
+Kale will help balance your hormones, it is packed with nutrients and antioxidants, and it has a secret weapon that skincare companies covet.
 What’s the secret weapon?
-It’s packed with vitamin A, which is found in so many over the counter drugs and prescription medications.
-Ever heard of Accutane or Retin-A?
-They are a synthetic derivative of vitamin A. In this form it’s fat-soluble and can build up to be very toxic for the liver.
+It’s packed with vitamin A, which is found in so many over-the-counter drugs and prescription medications.
+Have you ever heard of Accutane or Retin-A?
+They are a synthetic derivative of vitamin A. In this form, it’s fat-soluble and can become very toxic for the liver.

-It has great levels of potassium, manganese, vitamin K, vitamin C and more.
+It has excellent levels of potassium, manganese, vitamin K, vitamin C, and more.
 Something I have seen, and The Wellness Way docs across the United States have seen, is how well kale works clinically.
-It can clear up cystic acne, eczema, and so many skin problems.
+It can clear up cystic acne, eczema, and so many other skin problems.
 It’s also great for supporting a healthy skin tone and preventing wrinkles.
-The best part about it is you don’t need a prescription to start this right away.
+The best part is that you don’t need a prescription to start this immediately.

 Eating Kale is Healthy and Tasty

-My favorite vegetable, kale, will help make you be sexy, vibrant, energetic and all these other great things.
-It’s natural, has no side-effects and is inexpensive.
+My favorite vegetable, kale, will help make you sexy, vibrant, energetic, and all these other great things.
+It’s natural, has no side effects, and is inexpensive.
 I hope I’ve shown you how beneficial this vegetable is.
-Go out and by some good, organic kale.
+Go out and buy some good, organic kale.
 Eat your veggies so you can go out and live your best life possible.